 Tension-type headaches can last from a few minutes to a few days.
 The pain you feel is often described as "pressing" or "tightening" and affects both sides of the head.
 Physical activity does not worsen this type of headache, and sensitivity to noise or light is rate.

-At the Swedish Pain and Headache Center, headache specialists review a patient's medical history, lifestyle and medications -- and, if necessary, schedule neurological tests that help identify a particular type of headache.
+At Swedish Pain Services, headache specialists review a patient's medical history, lifestyle and medications -- and, if necessary, schedule neurological tests that help identify a particular type of headache.